 Ubuntu Budgie is an eye candy flavor of Ubuntu that goes the extra mile to make new Linux users from Windows conveniently style their desktop to their taste.

-It is praised for its desktop management features which allows one to manipulate app windows easily as well as reorganize the arrangement of the dock and panel icons.
+It is praised for its desktop management features which allow one to manipulate app windows easily as well as reorganize the arrangement of the dock and panel icons.

 Xubuntu is an Ubuntu flavor created with simplicity, adaptability, and familiarity especially for computer users migrating from Windows to Linux.